Modelling in Nuclear Science and Engineering 2023

 Head of Safety Assessment at International Atomic Energy Agency

-Ana Gomez Cobo has been working in nuclear safety for over 34 years.
-From 1995 to 2000 she worked for the International Atomic Energy Agency (IAEA) where she was a technical officer responsible for activities on probabilistic safety analysis, safety performance indicators and safety-related maintenance for nuclear power plants.
+Ana has been working in nuclear safety for 38 years.
+From 1995 to 2000, she worked at the International Atomic Energy Agency (IAEA) where she was responsible for activities on probabilistic safety assessment, safety performance indicators and safety related maintenance for nuclear power plants.

 AnaGomez